 Most people who have been gardening for any length of time are familiar with growing green beans.
 The dried beans you can get at the store?
 They come from a plant just like that, but the pods are allowed to mature completely, and the seeds—or beans—are removed from the shell and dried for storage.

 Cowpeas, kidney beans, black beans, runner beans — even lentils.
-You can grow all of these high calorie vegetables right in your garden for food security, and dry them yourself.
+You can grow all of these staple crops right in your garden for budget friendly meals and dry them yourself.

 Calorie counts vary based on variety, but a cup of cooked beans will net about 200 calories.